William Horsell

-William Horsell (31 March 1807 – 23 December 1863) was an English vegetarian activist, publisher, editor, and hydrotherapist who played a prominent role in several nineteenth-century reform movements, including temperance, phrenology, and early veganism.
-He was instrumental in the founding of the Vegetarian Society in 1847 and served as its first secretary.
-Based in London, Horsell edited the Society's early journal, the Truth-Tester, later renamed The Vegetarian Advocate, and operated a hydropathic infirmary in Ramsgate, described as the first vegetarian hospital in Britain.
+William Horsell (31 March 1807 – 23 December 1863) was an English social reformer, publisher, editor, and hydrotherapist.
+He was involved in the temperance movement, phrenology, hydrotherapy, and the early organised vegetarian movement.
+He took part in the founding of the Vegetarian Society in 1847 and served as its first secretary.
+Based in London, he edited the Society's early journal, the Truth-Tester, later renamed The Vegetarian Advocate, and managed the Northwood Villa Hydropathic Institute in Ramsgate.

-He published a wide range of literature on diet, health, and spiritualism, including Cholera Prevented by the Adoption of a Vegetarian Diet (1849), The Vegetarian Armed at All Points (1856), and The Science of Cooking Vegetarian Food (1856), as well as the first known vegan cookbook, Asenath Nicholson's Kitchen Philosophy for Vegetarians (1849).
-His wife, Elizabeth, was also a vegetarian and author of the vegan cookbook, The Penny Domestic Assistant and Guide to Vegetarian Cookery, which he published.
-In his later years, Horsell withdrew from public life and died of a fever in 1863 while on an anti-slavery mission to West Africa.
+Horsell published works on diet, health, and spiritualism, including Cholera Prevented by the Adoption of a Vegetarian Diet (1849), The Vegetarian Armed at All Points (1856), and The Science of Cooking Vegetarian Food (1856).
+He published Asenath Nicholson's Kitchen Philosophy for Vegetarians in 1849, which the Vegan Society has described as the first known vegan cookbook.
+His wife, Elizabeth, wrote The Penny Domestic Assistant and Guide to Vegetarian Cookery, a cookbook excluding animal products that was also published by Horsell.
+In later life, he withdrew from public reform work and died of fever in 1863 while travelling on an anti-slavery mission to West Africa.

 Biography

 Early and personal life

-William Horsell was born in Brinkworth, Wiltshire on 31 March 1807.
-Before the age of twenty, he was preaching the gospel and became a temperance activist in 1833.
-He married Elizabeth Gillett on Vowchurch on 30 June 1834.
+William Horsell was born in Brinkworth, Wiltshire, on 31 March 1807.
+Before the age of twenty, he was preaching the gospel, and in 1833 he became active in the temperance movement.
+He married Elizabeth Gillett at Vowchurch on 30 June 1834.

 Temperance and anti-nicotine activism

 In 1838, Horsell established the Anti-Nicotine Society at Congleton, Cheshire.
-He also founded the Nature's Beverage Society in 1842, which aimed to promote abstinence from all artificial beverages.
+In 1842, he founded the Nature's Beverage Society, which promoted abstinence from all artificial beverages.